-Third Federal Savings and Loan is a federally chartered savings and loan association headquartered in Cleveland, Ohio that was organized in 1938.
+The Association is a federally chartered savings and loan association headquartered in Cleveland, Ohio that was organized in 1938.
 In May 1997, the Association reorganized into its current two-tier mutual holding company structure.
 The Association's principal business consists of originating and servicing residential real estate mortgage loans and attracting retail savings deposits.

 The Association's business strategy is to originate mortgage loans with interest rates that are competitive with those of similar products offered by other financial institutions in its markets.
 Similarly, the Association offers high-yield checking accounts and high-yield savings accounts and certificate of deposit accounts, each bearing interest rates that are competitive with similar products offered by other financial institutions in its markets.
 The Association expects to continue to pursue this business philosophy.
-While this strategy does not enable it to earn the highest rates of interest on loans it offers or pay the lowest rates on its deposit accounts, the Association believes that this strategy is the primary reason for its successful growth in the past.
+While this strategy does not enable the Association to earn the highest rates of interest on loans that it offers or to pay the lowest rates on its deposit accounts, the Association believes that this strategy is the primary reason for its successful growth in the past and will continue to be a successful strategy in the future.

 The Association attracts retail deposits from the general public in the areas surrounding its main office and its branch offices.
 It also utilizes its internet website and its customer service call center to generate loan applications and attract retail deposits.
 In addition to residential real estate mortgage loans, the Association originates residential construction loans.
-Prior to June 28, 2010, the Association also actively originated home equity loans and lines of credit.
-In connection with its home equity risk reduction program, in June 2010, originations of home equity loans and lines of credit were suspended.
-Beginning in 2012, the Association originates home equity loans and lines of credit to only its existing line customers.
+Currently, the Association offers home equity lines of credit limited to specific geographic regions and subject to certain property and credit performance conditions.
 The Association retains in its portfolio a large portion of the loans that it originates.
 Loans that the Association sells consist primarily of long-term, fixed-rate residential real estate mortgage loans.
-Since June 2010, the volume of loan sales has decreased significantly as, to date, the Association has not adopted certain loan origination requirement changes affecting loan eligibility for sale as promulgated by Fannie Mae, effective July 1, 2010.
+However, in March 2013, the Association sold a pool of long-term, adjustable-rate residential real estate mortgage loans to a private investor.
+Since June 2010, the volume of loan sales has decreased significantly because, until May 2013, the Association had not adopted certain loan origination requirements for the sale of loans to FNMA that become effective on July 1, 2010.
 The Association retains the servicing rights on all loans that it sells.
-The Association's revenues are derived primarily from interest on loans and, to a lesser extent, interest on interest-bearing deposits in other financial institutions, deposits maintained at the Federal Reserve, federal funds sold, and investment securities, including mortgage-backed securities.
+The Association's revenues are derived primarily from interest on loans and, to a lesser extent, interest on interest-bearing deposits in other financial institutions, deposits maintained at the FRS, federal funds sold, and investment securities, including mortgage-backed securities.
 The Association also generates revenues from fees and service charges.
 The Association's primary sources of funds are deposits, borrowings, principal and interest payments on loans and securities and proceeds from loan sales.

 The Association's website address is www.thirdfederal.com.
-Filings of the Company made with the Securities and Exchange Commission are available for free on the Association's website.
+Filings of the Company made with the SEC are available for free on the Association's website.
 Information on that website is not and should not be considered a part of this document.